Colleen R. Carpenter

 I know what you’re thinking… Why the heck is Word Processing Diva, LLC writing an article about Tyvek?
 I have a short and sweet answer to that.
 Because I LOVE CONSTRUCTION that’s why, and if I could shout it from a perfectly pitched, Cross Gable rooftop, I would.
-And believe me, had I known 30 years ago how much I love architecture, home development, and interior design, I'd be filthy rich by now.
+And believe me, had I known 30 years ago that I had such a sweet spot for architecture, home development, and interior design I'd be filthy rich by now.

-So, back to my unfulfilled construction dreams… In order to mitigate my situation, I’ve decided to take another approach and connect this passion to something else I’m trying to accomplish-becoming a better writer.
-I’ve learned that in order to be a good writer you must write–a lot–and preferably about something you care about, and voila!
-Here I am creating my first, of hopefully many, posts about construction topics of interest to me, and possibly others.
+So, back to my unfulfilled construction dreams… To mitigate my situation, I’ve decided to take another approach and connect this passion to something else I’m trying to accomplish-becoming a better writer.
+I’ve learned that to be a good writer you must write–a lot–and preferably about something you care about, and voila!
+Here I am creating the first, of hopefully many posts about construction topics of interest to me, and possibly others.
 I've decided to further educate myself on various construction and home improvement topics, and share that information from a layperson’s perspective.
 What do you think?
-These articles aren't meant to be overly complicated, just informative and hopefully a tad entertaining.
+These articles aren't meant to be overly complicated, just informative, and hopefully a tad entertaining.

 Professionals in these fields are certainly welcome to chime in to clarify or expound upon topics if desired.
 Even if no one reads these posts, I will have enjoyed writing them and researching the topics.
-I’ve always had a curious nature and love to learn new things, so for me, this is a win-win situation.
+I’ve always had a curious nature and like learning new things, so for me, this is a win-win situation.

 The topic of Tyvek came to mind when I noticed a new construction going up near my place of work.
 I got excited, as I always do, seeing a new structure being erected from groundbreaking to a fully functioning building.
 I believe that the imaginations and creativity of architects and interior designers are absolutely fascinating.

-One day I drove by the site and saw that the entire building had been wrapped in white paper.
-I’ve seen this situation before, but this time I vowed to find out exactly what it was and why it was necessary to wrap up an entire building like a Christmas gift.
+One day I drove by the site and noticed that the entire building had been wrapped in white paper.
+I’ve seen structures in this condition before, but this time I vowed to find out exactly what this was and why it was necessary to wrap up an entire building like a Christmas gift.
 The word “TYVEK” was stamped all over the paper, so I began my quest to find out more about it and why this process was necessary.

-I’ve learned that the reason construction companies wrap buildings in Tyvek is because it is strong, waterproof, and tear-resistant.
+I’ve learned that the reason construction companies wrap buildings in Tyvek is because it’s strong, waterproof, and tear-resistant.
 The sheets contain tiny perforations allowing water vapor to get in while keeping liquid water out.
 In other words, it protects buildings from moisture while still allowing it to breathe.

-You'd be surprised to know of some other uses for Tyvek that have absolutely nothing to do with construction.
-It's also used to wrap cargo containers to keep them moisture-free during travel.
-Additionally, it's used to make coveralls to protect workers in a variety of industries like asbestos and radiation work.
+You'd be surprised to know of other uses for Tyvek that have absolutely nothing to do with construction.
+Did you know that Tyvek is used to wrap cargo containers to keep them moisture-free during travel?
+Additionally, Tyvek is used to make coveralls to protect workers in a variety of industries like asbestos and radiation work.